 - In 1941 Winston Churchill told listeners to a radio broadcast "whole districts are being exterminated.
 Scores of thousands-literally scores of thousands-of executions in cold blood are being perpetrated by the German police troops..."
 Then he said, "We are in the presence of a crime without a name."
 How might these words have influenced Lemkin?
 What are the implications when a crime remains nameless?

-Pass out excerpts from Lemkin's Axis Rule in Occupied Europe, found in Reading 3 of the case study.
+Pass out Excerpt from Axis Rule in Occupied Europe by Raphael Lemkin, found in Reading 3 of Totally Unofficial.
 Focus on the first paragraph and in groups or pairs, ask students to read the paragraph, highlighting important terms and phrases.
 Then ask them to rewrite the paragraph in their own words.
 Or, you might ask students to write a dictionary definition of genocide based on the ideas in this paragraph.
 Students can share their summaries or definitions with the class.
 You can also have students compare the word genocide to the terms they used earlier to label crimes against humanity and civilization.

 After coining the term genocide, Lemkin drafted a law to prevent and punish this crime.
 In the next lesson, students will learn more about the United Nations Convention on the Prevention and Punishment of the Crime of Genocide, which was adopted by the United Nations in 1948.
 For now, share with students the definition of genocide as it appears in Article II of the United Nations Convention on the Prevention and Punishment of the Crime of Genocide (Reading 5).
 Ask them to compare Lemkin's original definition to this one.
 Reading 5 of the case study explain compromises Lemkin made in order to have the United Nations adopt the Genocide Convention, such as omitting political groups from protection under Article II of the treaty.
 This final activity could also be given for homework.